froehners/TEST/projects/fivesixtwo-inc.agency-website.md

   * Our process/our values
   * Products/technology expertise

-### Day 3: Storyboard and Pick Solutions
+## Day 3: Storyboard and Pick Solutions

 We narrowed down the sketches to 3 different ideas.

-1. **Prototype 1: Experimental Form**
+### Prototype 1: Experimental Form

 * A large conversational form instead of a hero image
 * Quick description of our process, how it relates to a client
 * Testimonials
 * About Us with photo

-2. **Prototype 2: Process Oriented**
+### Prototype 2: Process Oriented

 * Shows how we work and what we value
 * Content rich interior pages
 * Lots of process photos

-3. **Prototype 3: Goal Oriented**
+### Prototype 3: Goal Oriented

 * Animated header cycling through "Build and Scale Software, Solve Complex Problems, Reach Your Goals"
 * Highlights 4 projects, with project pages
 * Graphs/data heavy
 * Company bio in footer

-### Day 4: Prototype
+## Day 4: Prototype

 I made [Prototype 1](https://sfroehner.github.io/Round1-a/) with Bootstrap and Typeform and [Prototype 2](https://invis.io/RV7BQNKKQ) and [Prototype 3](https://invis.io/UN79DZLCB) with InVision.

-### Day 5 and Beyond: Testing
+## Day 5: Testing

 I wrote a screener for UserTesting.com and ran several rounds of user tests for the 3 prototypes.
 This round rigidly explored how we should present our point of view.

-#### Results:
+### Results:

-##### Prototype 1: Experimental Form
+#### Prototype 1: Experimental Form

 ![Experimental Form - previewed on a MacBook Air](/uploads/562-1-1.png "Prototype 1")